-With the increasing impacts of climate change, large-scale natural disasters, and growing threats of physical and cyber-attacks on our utilities, coordinating energy and water resilience has never been more important.
+With the increasing impacts of large-scale natural disasters, and growing threats of physical and cyber-attacks on our utilities, coordinating energy and water resilience has never been more important.

-The Deputy Assistant Secretary of the Air Force for Environment, Safety, and Infrastructure's (SAF/IEE) Installation Energy Program is committed to ensuring end-to-end energy resilience for mission-critical infrastructure assets across the Department of the Air Force (DAF).
+The Deputy Assistant Secretary of the Air Force for Infrastructure, Energy, Environment's (SAF/IEE) Installation Energy Program is committed to ensuring end-to-end energy resilience for mission-critical infrastructure assets across the Department of the Air Force (DAF).
 As part of this, the Installation Energy Program delivers the necessary policies, tools, and oversight to ensure the resilience of energy and water systems that enable enterprise capabilities and mission execution.

 Resilience-focused.
 Energy projects should bolster an installation’s ability to respond to and recover from a loss of power.